CH-Earth/CWARHM/3b_parameters/MODIS_MCD12Q1_V6/README.md

 From the documentation:

 - The "units" field is missing in the metadata, however, this information can be found in the table above or on page 5 of the User Guide.
-- Areas of permanent sea ice are mapped as water if they are identifed as water according to the C6Land/Water  mask  (Carroll  et  al.,  2009).
-Some  land  areas,  for  example  glaciers  within  permanenttopographic shadows, were mapped as water according to this mask, which introduces isolated errorsin the product.•Wetlands are under-represented.
+- Areas of permanent sea ice are mapped as water if they are identifed as water according to the C6 Land/Water  mask  (Carroll  et  al.,  2009).
+Some  land  areas,  for  example  glaciers  within  permanent topographic shadows, were mapped as water according to this mask, which introduces isolated errors in the product.
+- Wetlands are under-represented.
-- In  areas  of  the  tropics  where  cropland  field  sizes  tend  to  be  much  smaller  than  a  MODIS  pixel,agriculture is sometimes underrepresented (i.e., labeled as natural vegetation).
+- In  areas  of  the  tropics  where  cropland  field  sizes  tend  to  be  much  smaller  than  a  MODIS  pixel, agriculture is sometimes underrepresented (i.e., labeled as natural vegetation).
-- Areas of temperate evergreen needleleaf forests are misclassified as broadleaf evergreen forests in Japan,the Pacific Northwest of North America, and Chile.
-Similarly, areas of evergreen broadleaf forests aremisclassified as evergreen needleleaf forests in Australia and parts of South America.
+- Areas of temperate evergreen needleleaf forests are misclassified as broadleaf evergreen forests in Japan, the Pacific Northwest of North America, and Chile.
+Similarly, areas of evergreen broadleaf forests are misclassified as evergreen needleleaf forests in Australia and parts of South America.
 - Some grassland areas are classified as savannas (sparse forest).
 - There is a glacier in Chile that is screened as if it were permanently cloud covered and is partially classified as grassland.